nismaxim82/money-logger-app/README.md

 ### How to build and run

 The first time after downloading the project you need to install the libraries.<br />
-Open terminal or command prompt window from the root of the project.
+Open terminal or command prompt window from the root of the project.<br />
 In the terminal type:<br />
 ```
   yarn install